CAN Bus vs RS232: Which Communication Protocol Is Best for Vehicle Telematics Systems?

 Direct ECU Access

 Read real-time data from engine, transmission, ABS, and other vehicle systems.
+A vehicle-integrated diagnostics terminal taps directly into the CAN network for live ECU streaming.

 Real-Time Data